Emirates Capital Asset Management (ECAM)

 DOW JONES GLOBAL INDEX

-Global equities were higher this past week with a percentage return (as measured by the Dow Jones Global Index) of +0.76%.
-This week they closed above the 40 week moving average and remains at significant price resistance from the May/Aug 2022 closing highs (gray banded area).
+Global equities were almost unchanged this past week with a percentage return (as measured by the Dow Jones Global Index) of -0.10%.
+This week price closed above the 40 week moving average and above price resistance @ 623-626.

 Technical Analysis Summary (Dow Jones Global Index)